AdamEXu/hacksv/public/PRIVACY.md

 ### How to Delete Your Data

 -   Log in & click _Delete My Data_ on your dashboard
--   Or email: **privacy@hack.sv** with subject: _Delete My Account_
+-   Or email: **<privacy@hack.sv>** with subject: _Delete My Account_

-⚠️ If you are **registered for an upcoming or ongoing event**, you must first unregister from the event **at least 48 hours before the event starts** before requesting deletion of your data.
+⚠️ If you are **registered for an upcoming or ongoing event**, you must first unregister from the event **at least 2 business days before the event starts** before requesting deletion of your data.
 To unregister:

--   Use the _Unregister_ / _Remove Registration_ button in your dashboard (exact wording may vary), **at least 48 hours before the event starts**,
+-   Use the _Unregister_ / _Remove Registration_ button in your dashboard (exact wording may vary), **at least 2 business days before the event starts**,
 -   Or, if emailing, explicitly state you wish to cancel your event registration in your request.

-If you do not unregister at least 48 hours in advance, we assume you intend to attend the event.
+If you do not unregister at least 2 business days in advance, we assume you intend to attend the event.
-After the 48-hour cutoff, the dashboard _Unregister_ button will be disabled, and we will decline any deletion requests until **two weeks after the event concludes (or longer if required for shipping purposes).**
+After the 2 business day cutoff, the dashboard _Unregister_ button will be disabled, and we will decline any deletion requests until **two weeks after the event concludes (or longer if required for shipping purposes).**

-Once eligible, we will confirm deletion within 48 hours.
+Once eligible, we will confirm deletion within 2 business days.

 ### Parents & Guardians